-4. EMPIRICAL MODEL
+4. Empirical model

-Since our empirical strategy requests the comparison of wages for the same individual in the same year, but for two different states, we use the matching literature to estimate the unobservable (counterfactual) wage of the migrant if she/he would have decided not to migrate.
-The next subsections describe first a general description of the counterfactual problem and, subsequently, the econometric strategy used in the analysis.
+As we discussed in the introduction, the objective of this paper consists on evaluating the role of the wage differential behind the migration decision to and from states with different levels of violence.
+In order to achieve this objective, we first need to estimate the unobservable wage differential.
+Since our empirical strategy requests the comparison of wages for the same individual in the same year, but for two different states, we need techniques from the matching literature to estimate the unobservable (counterfactual) wage of the migrant if she/he would have decided not to migrate.
+The next subsections describe first the counterfactual problem and, subsequently, the econometric strategy used for this analysis.

-4.1.Estimating potential wages and the wage differential
+4.1.
+Estimating potential wages and the wage differential